DreamOfTheRedChamber/leetcode/README.md

 | T(n) = 2T(n/2) + O(n) | Merge sort      |    O(nlogn) |
 | T(n) = T(n-1) + O(n)  | Selection sort      |  O(n^2) |

+* Problems to consider:
+  - What does the recursive function do?
+    + Take what parameters
+    + Do what
+    + return what value and how
+  - How does big problems recurse to smaller ones
+  - Initialization
 * How to return multiple results from recursive functions
   - not use return value: use global variable.
     + The first is to use private instance variables to store results